 “Three men and one woman were selected to place a wreath at the Tomb of the Unknown Soldier,” he said.

 Yuspa said another emotional event on this trip involved 91-year-old veteran Russ Brown, whose father died in 1930 as an agent with the FBI’s Alcohol, Tobacco and Firearms division.
 Brown, who was 5 at the time of his father’s death, visited a police memorial where he found his father’s name inscribed.

-Each three-day Honor Flight trip leaves early on a Friday morning aboard a Southwest Airlines flight and lands later in the day in Baltimore, where the veterans spend two nights.
-A motorcycle-led procession escorts the veterans to Washington the following day where they see the various memorials and monuments and then spend the evening sharing their camaraderie.
-Their return flight leaves Sunday morning for Reno.
+Each three-day Honor Flight trip leaves early on a Friday morning aboard a Southwest Airlines flight and lands later in the day in Baltimore, Maryland, where the veterans spend two nights.
+A motorcycle-led procession escorts the veterans to Washington, D.C. the following day where they see the various memorials and monuments and then spend the evening sharing their camaraderie.
+Their return flight leaves early Sunday morning for Reno.

 Once they arrive in Reno and begin their short journey toward the escalators and elevators, the veterans see a line of owners with their dogs, all trained therapeutic canines that take the edge off travel.